On the impossibility of detecting a late change-point in the preferential attachment random graph model: Main results

 \subsubsection{Problem reduction}

-Informally, problem reduction consists in analyzing a simpler problem where the observation is richer than the structure, but where detection is still not possible.
+Informally, problem reduction consists of analyzing a simpler problem where the observation is richer than the structure, but where detection is still not possible.
 The first natural reduction to examine is the situation where the labeled graph $G_n$ is observed.
-Unfortunately, we will show in Section \ref{sec:labeled} that in this case, change detection is always possible for any $\gamma\in\left(0, 1\right)$ and that a similar reduction is therefore useless for our proof.
+Unfortunately, we will show in Section \ref{sec:labeled} that in this case, change detection is always possible whenever $\Delta_n\xrightarrow{}+\infty$ and $n-\Delta_n\xrightarrow{}+\infty$ and that this reduction is therefore useless for our proof.
 Consequently, We are bound to look for an intermediate problem where the observation is richer than the structure, but not as informative as the labeled graph.
 The main idea of the proof is that if we show that change-point detection is impossible in this (easier) problem, then this should imply that it is also impossible in the original problem where only the structure is observed.

-Such an intermediate problem consists in considering the model where only a suitable random permutation of the labels of $\G_n$ is observed.
+Such an intermediate problem is offered by certain random permutations of the graph.
 We use the following definition of a permuted graph.

 \begin{definition}[Permutation of a labeled graph] Let $\g$ be a labeled graph and $\pi$ a permutation of $\VS(\g)$.
 We call $\pi(\g)$ the labeled graph obtained by the application of permutation $\pi$ to the vertices of the graph $\g$.
 In other words $\VS(\pi(\g)) = \VS(\g)$ and for vertices $u,v\in \VS(\g)$ and $k\in \NNInts$